Children's (Pediatric) CT (Computed Tomography)

 - X-rays used in CT scans should have no immediate side effects.

 - The risk of serious allergic reaction to contrast materials that contain iodine is rare in children, and almost always mild, and radiology departments are well-equipped to deal with them.

 - Radiation is necessary to obtain CT images.
 It is known that high levels of radiation may cause cancer.
+However, CT scans result in a low-level exposure.
 Whether such levels cause cancer is debatable but because it is possible, every effort is made to limit the amount of radiation children may receive from a CT scan.
 One of the best ways of limiting radiation exposure is to avoid CT scans that are not clearly needed.
 Another strategy is to consider other tests, such as MRI or ultrasound which might give the same information.
 Other measures are to restrict the area scanned as much as possible and to "fine tune" the CT settings based on the reason for the exam, the body area being examined, and the child's size.
 Radiologists generally attempt to use the lowest radiation dose that will provide the needed diagnostic information.
-See the Safety page (www.RadiologyInfo.org/en/safety/) for more information about radiation dose.
+The benefit of an accurate diagnosis far outweighs the risk.
+See the Safety page for more information about radiation dose.

 - There always is a risk of complications from general anesthesia or sedation.
 Every measure will be taken to protect the welfare of your child, including close monitoring.

 - Because children are more sensitive to radiation, they should have a CT study only if it is essential for making a diagnosis and should not have repeated CT studies unless absolutely necessary.

 A person who is very large may not fit into the opening of a conventional CT scanner or may be over the weight limit—usually 450 pounds—for the moving table.